Obscure II

-Obscure II (stylized as ObsCure II), known in North America as Obscure: The Aftermath (stylized as ObsCure: The Aftermath), is a survival horror video game developed by Hydravision Entertainment and published by Playlogic in PAL regions and Ignition in North America for Microsoft Windows, PlayStation 2 and Wii.
+Obscure II (stylized as ObsCure II), known in North America as Obscure: The Aftermath, is a survival horror video game developed by Hydravision Entertainment and published by Playlogic in PAL regions and Ignition in North America for Microsoft Windows, PlayStation 2 and Wii.
 It is the sequel to the 2004 video game Obscure.
 A PlayStation Portable version was released in 2009.
 The game was later released on Steam in 2014.

+Gameplay

+Obscure II is a co-op survival horror game.
+The gameplay consists of exploration, puzzle solving, item collection, and battles.
+Each character has a particular skill, such as moving heavy objects or acrobatic abilities.
+Players choose two characters (of six playable options) to guide through narrow, enemy-ridden environments.
+The game may be played alone; to do so, the player switches control between the two characters as needed.